YinTokey/yintokey.github.io/content/posts/projects/rendering-service.md

 ### 3. Introduction
 Video Rendering Service is an internal backend core service that supports all the company's video generation products.

-It integrated 2 video rendering engines to implement many kinds video generation, providing REST api to interact with other backend projects.
+It integrated 2 video rendering engines to implement many kinds video generation, providing REST API to interact with other backend projects.
 The architecture is as follows.

 ![](/images/sections/projects/video-rendering-service/2.png)